erosand/MTRX2700-Major-Project/README.md

 # MTRX2700-Major-Project

+Project overview:

+Keeping track of stock status in a storage using a lidar mounted in the ceiling.

 Modules:

 User interface - Erik

-Input: A struct containing distance, elevation and azimuth for a point in the point cloud.
+Input: Serial data containing distance, elevation and azimuth for a point in the point cloud.

-Output: Fancy plots
+Output: 3D plot of the point cloud, list of all points.

 LIDAR sensor info to distance - Ivo

-Output: Distance data (meters) at an address (type float)
+Output: Distance data (millimeters) at an address (type int)

-Controlling LIDAR orientation - Lincoln
+LIDAR movement - Lincoln

-Input: Desired orientation(two angles at memory address (float)), current orientation
+Input: Current orientation (two angles at memory address, type int)

-Checking LIDAR orientation using IMU - Lincoln
-Input: IMU data (from I2C)
-Output: Orientation (angle in degrees?)

-Logic for LIDAR movement - Jonathan and Jackson
-Input: Current orientation, status?
-Output: New desired LIDAR orientation
+Output: New desired LIDAR orientation, commands to actuators

+Post-processing of the point cloud - Jonathan

+Input: List of points in point cloud

+Output: Refined plot of storage status

+Serialisation - Jackson

+Input: Sensor data in memory

+Output: Serial data sent to python